Pricing based on 1500 SQFT order • $2500 ORDER MINIMUM

 Bevel Cedar Siding Prices

 Understanding our Prices.
 We price cedar siding by the square foot.
-Our Price is meant to include an idea of delivery if you order at least 1500 square feet.
+Our Price is meant to include an idea of final cost if you order at least 1500 square feet.
 If you know your square footage you can multiply it by the price below and have an idea what this product will cost you.
-If your square footage is below 1500sq expect to put some delivery on it.

 The finish price includes your cedar wood siding plus one coat factory stained or primed.
-That means wood and finish for that price delivered.
 Add 45¢ per SQFT for ECO FRIENDLY OIL BASED STAIN for Exterior Wood Siding - (Rough Face Only - not available at all mill locations).

 1 x 6" BEVEL PROFILES